keven980716/Federated_Learning_Experiments/README.md

   - Besides the default client sampling procedure (i.e., *uniform sampling without replacement*), we implement another two sampling strategies in our experiments: (1) [Multinomial Distribution-based Sampling (MD)](https://arxiv.org/abs/2107.12211), and (2) [Dynamic Attention-based Sampling (AdaFL)](https://arxiv.org/abs/2108.05765).
 + **[2021.12]**
   - Fix bugs about distributed experiments on BiLSTM, and allow to perform federated learning experiments on BiLSTM.
-  - Add the code for the new federated optimization [SCAFFOLD](https://arxiv.org/abs/1910.06378).
+  - Implement the code for the popular federated optimization [SCAFFOLD](https://arxiv.org/abs/1910.06378).
 + **[2021.11]**
-  - Adopt the code about the non-i.i.d. label-skewed partitioning procedure from ``FedNLP/data/advanced_partition/niid_label.py``  for image classification datasets (only CIFAR-10 and MNIST now).
-The original partitioning code for CIFAR-10 and MNIST also consider the quantity-skewed cases (i.e., clients have different numbers of training samples), while in our experiments we only consider the label shift problem.
-You can also use the original code by following the comments in Line 449-455 in ``FedNLP/FedML/fedml_api/data_preprocessing/cifar10/data_loader.py`` (take CIFAR-10 as an example, the code for MNIST is in ``FedNLP/FedML/fedml_api/data_preprocessing/MNIST/data_loader_new.py`` ).
+  - Adopt the code about the non-i.i.d. label-skewed partitioning procedure from ``FedNLP/data/advanced_partition/niid_label.py``  for image classification datasets (only for CIFAR-10 and MNIST now, code for other datasets can be easily adopted from the code for these two datasets).
+The original partitioning code for CIFAR-10 and MNIST further considers the quantity-skewed case (i.e., clients have different numbers of training samples), while in our experiments we only consider the label shift problem.
+You can also use the original code by following the comments in Line 449-455 in ``FedNLP/FedML/fedml_api/data_preprocessing/cifar10/data_loader.py`` (take CIFAR-10 as an example, while the code for MNIST is in ``FedNLP/FedML/fedml_api/data_preprocessing/MNIST/data_loader_new.py`` ).
   - Make updates to allow clients to use any of SGD, SGDM and Adam as the local optimizer for the local training.
   - Implement the code for FedGLAD.
 The core code is mainly in the files ``FedAVGAggregator.py``, ``FedProxAggregator.py`` and ``FedOptAggregator.py``.
 + **[2021.10]**